sumbach/lkitching.github.io/_clojure_jvm/09_deps.md

 The Clojure JARs are published to Maven central so are declared as Maven dependencies in the previous `deps.edn`.
 Deps supports other dependency types such as Git repositories and local directories.

 We've decided to improve our greeting application by adding an optional command-line flag to show enthusiasm (or not).
-We also decide to split the core greeting functionality into its own library.
+We also decided to split the core greeting functionality into its own library.
 Since it's under active development, we just want to refer to it locally for now before we're ready to publish the first version.